Read Walter Benjamin with voice, context, and method in the same frame.

 Walter Benjamin

-No. Aura is a pressure point.
-It tells you where ordinary explanation has become too lazy, too confident, or too small.
+Exactly.
+Aura is a pressure point.
+It shows where ordinary explanation has become too lazy, too confident, or too small.

 Beginner